Robert Tappan Morris: Morris worm

 The worm was programmed to check each computer it found to determine if the infection was already present.
 However, Morris believed that some system administrators might try to defeat the worm by instructing the computer to report a false positive.
 To compensate for this possibility, Morris programmed the worm to copy itself anyway, 14% of the time, no matter what the response was to the infection-status interrogation.

-This level of persistence was a design flaw: it created system loads that brought it to the attention of administrators, and disrupted the target computers.
-During the ensuing trial, it was estimated that the cost in "potential loss in productivity" caused by the worm and efforts to remove it from individual system ranged from $200 to $53,000 per system, representing a total economic impact of up to $10,000,000.
+This level of persistence was a design flaw: it created system loads that brought it to the attention of administrators and disrupted the target computers.
+During the ensuing trial, it was estimated that the cost in "potential loss in productivity" caused by the worm and efforts to remove it from individual systems ranged from $200 to $53,000 per system, representing a total economic impact of up to $10,000,000.

 Criminal prosecution

 In 1989, Morris was indicted for violating United States Code Title 18, the Computer Fraud and Abuse Act (CFAA).
 He was the first person to be indicted under this act.
 In December 1990, he was sentenced to three years of probation, 400 hours of community service, and a fine of $10,050 plus the costs of his supervision.
 He appealed, but his conviction was affirmed the following March.
 Morris's stated motive during the trial was "to demonstrate the inadequacies of current security measures on computer networks by exploiting the security defects [he] had discovered."
 He completed his sentence as of 1994.